-Fit the wheel cover onto the wheel rim by pressing it firmly.
+- Fit the wheel cover onto the wheel rim by pressing it firmly.
 Put pressure initially on the point of the cut-out for the valve.
-Then press the wheel cover onto the steel rim so that it engages all round.
+Next fit the rest of the hubcap.

 Loosening the wheel bolts

 The wheel bolts must be loosened before raising the vehicle.